-The Messaging API for C (also referred to as SolClient) is specifically designed to provide high message throughput and low latency with the lowest CPU utilization possible.
-In addition to the common Enterprise API features, the C API enables fine-grained control of threading and message processing through additional features like:
+The Solace PubSub+ Messaging API for C, version 7.27.0 (also referred to as SolClient) is specifically designed to provide high message throughput and low latency with the lowest CPU utilization possible.
+In addition to the common Enterprise API features, the PubSub+ Messaging API for C enables fine-grained control of threading and message processing through additional features like:

 - Allows fine-tuning of API behavior, such as whether operations should be blocking or non-blocking in nature.